AxdeKlerk/Praise-The-Loud/Debugging.md

 **Validation Error**

 - **Bug:** Submitting the gig review form gave an error saying "Enter a valid date," even though the date was selected using the calendar input.
 The form would not save.
-I had previously changed the date format in my settings file to *'DD-MM-YYYY'*, so I knew that wasn't the issue.
+I had previously changed the date format in my settings file to *DD-MM-YYYY*, so I knew that wasn't the issue.

-- **Fix:** The form was using <input type="date"> which submits dates in *'YYYY-MM-DD'* format.
-However, the form's *'input_formats'* was incorrectly set to expect *'DD-MM-YYYY'*.
-I corrected the *'input_formats'* to *'%Y-%m-%d'* and the form started working correctly, as I had previously add the init method, of the form class, as *'%d-%m-%Y'*.
+- **Fix:** The form was using <input type="date"> which submits dates in *YYYY-MM-DD* format.
+However, the form's *input_formats* was incorrectly set to expect *DD-MM-YYYY*.
+I corrected the *input_formats* to *%Y-%m-%d* and the form started working correctly, as I had previously add the init method, of the form class, as *%d-%m-%Y*.

-- **Lesson Learned:** When using <input type="date"> in a form widget, always expect *'%Y-%m-%d'* as the input format.
+- **Lesson Learned:** When using <input type="date"> in a form widget, always expect *%Y-%m-%d* as the input format.
 The browser handles formattting, but Django needs to know the exact formatting being submitted.

 **Version Control Issue**

-- **Bug:** After committing several changes locally (including fixes for static files), the *'git push heroku main:main'* command returned "Everything up-to-date", but Heroku kept failing with the same STATIC_ROOT error.
+- **Bug:** After committing several changes locally (including fixes for static files), the *git push heroku main:main* command returned "Everything up-to-date", but Heroku kept failing with the same STATIC_ROOT error.
 It became clear that Heroku was not building from the latest local code.
 I had made a mistake in my local git repository, which caused a merge conflict when I tried to push my changes to GitHub.

 - **Fix:** I had to merge the changes from the main branch into my local branch, resolve the merge conflict, and then push the changes to GitHub.